brennonyork/net-queues/README.md

 # net-queues

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A self-contained Clojure application to launch a network-based durable queueing system.

 ## License